LieberInstitute/CaPTure/Steps/Step1.md

 addpath(genpath(toolbox)) %Add the toolbox to the matlab working directory when ever you begin a new session store_mat(filename, bftools)
 ```
+The output is a matfile with saved in the same path as the filename.

 If the conversion time is less use for loop to convert the entire data set file by file
 ```matlab

 myfiles = dir('/PathToDataset/*G.czi');